bpcreech/http-eval/README.md

 ## Details

+- Requests must:
-- Requests must contain a JSON body (`Content-Type: application/json`)
+  - Contain a JSON body (`Content-Type: application/json`)
-  - ... with an object containing the key `code`
-  - ... which contains the code to execute.
+    - ... with an object containing the key `code` which contains the code to execute.
-- Requests must accept JSON in UTF-8 (`Accept-Encoding: application/json`,
+  - Accept JSON in UTF-8 (`Accept-Encoding: application/json`,
     `Accept-Charset: UTF-8`)
+- Responses contain UTF-8 JSON with:
-  - ... and `http-eval` puts the result in an object key `result`.
+  - the result in an object key `result`
     - ... and any exceptions in the object key `error`.
 - Code is evaluated as a function body within an ECMAScript module with a consistent `this` context
   - ... and thus must `return` anything it wants to send back to the client